oversword/super-small-state-machine/README.md

 return instance({ result: 'start' }) // 'start'
 ```

-Using the return symbol as the key to an object will override the result variable with that value before returning.
+Using the return symbol as the key to an object will set the return property to that value before returning.

 ```javascript
 const instance = new S({ [S.Return]: 'custom' })